1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Introduction

-In this paper, we want to generalize the convergence \eqref{eq:fluctuations-Z} to all the $Z_t(F)$ and, in particular, study the fluctuations of the additive martingale $W_t$ around its limit, which corresponds to the case $F \colon x \mapsto 1/x$.
+In this paper, we generalize this convergence to $Z_t(F)$ for a very general class of functions $F$.
+In particular, we study the fluctuations of the additive martingale $W_t$ around its limit, which corresponds to the case $F \colon x \mapsto 1/x$.
+The functional limit is best described in terms of \emph{(1-)stable integrals}, whose definition we now recall.